chef/supermarket/README.md

 5. At the top of the screen you'll see a section labeled "Developer applications" with a button that says "Register new Application."
 Click on this button.
 6. Name your application whatever you like (I use "Chef-Supermarket-Testing"), the set the homepage url as http://localhost:3000 (or whatever localhost domain that you use).
 Also set the Authorization callback URL to http://localhost:3000 (or your localhost domain of choice).
 7. Click the "Register application" button.
-8. Open up the .env file in your local copy of the Supermarket repo.
+8. Open up the .env.development file in your local copy of the Supermarket repo.
 Replace these values:

   ```
   GITHUB_KEY=YOUR_GITHUB_KEY